 The Merton BMX track in London, a modern twist on an original 80s track, was designed and built by Clark & Kent Contractors.
 It is just under 400 metres in length and is seen as a National Standard track in a regional-sized facility.
 The Merton BMX track is the biggest to be found within the M25 circle, so the catchment area for BMX bike riders is massive.
 Built on behalf of Merton Council, the BMX track build time was just nine weeks.

-This is a U-shaped BMX track within a standard U-track layout and was constructed to incorporate a downhill first straight to increase further the track speed for BMX riders.
-A Bensink gate was installed along with spectator fencing, a full floodlight system, officials' areas, a pens area for BMX bike riders and a storage container.
+This U-shaped BMX track within a standard U-track layout was constructed to incorporate a downhill first straight to increase the track speed for BMX riders further.
+A Bensink gate was installed along with spectator fencing, a complete floodlight system, officials' areas, a pens area for BMX bike riders and a storage container.